wacncontent/CustomizeTool/addCommentOutput/articles/media-services/media-services-release-notes.md

 - Media Services now enables you to ingest a live Smooth Streaming (FMP4) content over an SSL connection.
 To ingest over SSL, make sure to update the ingest URL to HTTPS.
 For more information about live streaming, see [Working with Azure Media Services Live Streaming].
 - Note that currently, you cannot ingest an RTMP live stream over an SSL connection.
 - You can also stream your content over an SSL connection.
 To do this, make sure your streaming URLs start with HTTPS.
 - Note that you can only stream over SSL if the streaming endpoint from which you deliver your content was created after September 10th, 2014.
-If your streaming URLs are based on the streaming endpoints created after September 10th, the URL contains “streaming.mediaservices.chinacloudapi.cn” (the new format).
-Streaming URLs that contain “origin.mediaservices.chinacloudapi.cn” (the old format) do not support SSL.
+If your streaming URLs are based on the streaming endpoints created after September 10th, the URL contains "streaming.mediaservices.chinacloudapi.cn" (the new format).
+Streaming URLs that contain "origin.mediaservices.chinacloudapi.cn" (the old format) do not support SSL.
 If your URL is in the old format and you want to be able to stream over SSL, [create a new streaming endpoint](/documentation/articles/media-services-manage-origins).
 Use URLs created based on the new streaming endpoint to stream your content over SSL.

 ##<a id="october_changes_14"></a>October 2014 Release